opensearch-project/documentation-website/_search-plugins/star-tree-index.md

 <img src="{{site.url}}{{site.baseurl}}/images/star-tree-index.png" alt="A star-tree index containing two dimensions and two metrics" width="700">

-Sorted and aggregated STIX documents are backed by `doc_values` in an index. `doc_values` use the following pattern:
+Sorted and aggregated STIX documents are backed by `doc_values` in an index.
+The columnar data found in `doc_values` are stored using the following properties:

 - The values are sorted based on the fields set in the `ordered_dimension` setting.
 The first field configured in `ordered_dimensions` are considered primary fields, and any corresponding fields of the primary are considered secondary.
 In the preceding image, the dimensions are determined by the `status` setting and then by the `port` for each status.
 - For each unique dimension/value combination, the aggregated values for all the metrics, such as `avg(size)` and `count(requests)`, are precomputed during ingestion.